Sometimes nature, sometimes music 🎶, sometimes with friends, sometimes alone.

 From Masai tribe: (Kenya 🇰🇪 Tanzania 🇹🇿)

-“Kasserian Ingera,” one would always say to another.
+“Kasserian Ingera,” one says to another.
 It means, “How are the children?”
-It is still the traditional greeting among the Masai, acknowledging the high value that the Masai place on their children’s well-being, and community.
+It is still the traditional greeting among the Masai, acknowledging the high value placed on children’s well-being, and community.

 When I first heard Dan Harris, he was on podcast with Sam Harris and I thought, “he stole my idea. “ I have used percentages and scale of 1-10 as a therapist since I lived in Tokyo, Japan.
 I said “8 % happier… “What percent is on you? (ownership question).
 “On a scale of 1-10, how angry are you?” and things like that for years.